Package 'coconots'

 Value

 an object of class cocoBoot.
-It contains the bootstraped confidence intervals of the autocorrelations and information on the model specifications.
+It contains the bootstrapped confidence intervals of the autocorrelations and information on the model specifications.

 References